elixir-lang/elixir-lang.github.com/getting-started/mix-otp/dependencies-and-umbrella-apps.markdown

 ## External dependencies

 External dependencies are the ones not tied to your business domain.
-For example, if you need a HTTP API for your distributed KV application, you can use the [Plug](https://github.com/elixir-lang/plug) project as an external dependency.
+For example, if you need an HTTP API for your distributed KV application, you can use the [Plug](https://github.com/elixir-lang/plug) project as an external dependency.

 Installing external dependencies is simple.
 Most commonly, we use the [Hex Package Manager](https://hex.pm), by listing the dependency inside the deps function in our `mix.exs` file: